 - using any means which creates a substantial risk of bodily injury to the officer.
 4

 The charge is a Class 2 misdemeanor.
-If convicted, a person faces:
+If convicted, you face:

 - possible jail term of up to 120 days,